julianxhokaxhiu/jquery-youtubelivefeed/README.md

 clearLiveCheck(): this method will clear the live check interval set if no one is detected the first time this plugin will be used.

 ###LICENSE
-This plugin is licensed as GPLv3.
+This plugin is licensed as MIT.
 Read the attached LICENSE file for major informations.

 ###EXAMPLES
 This is a pure example of obtaining data.
 This will NOT embed the player automatically, you will have to do it by your own.